-We drank the occasional glass of retsina, ate packed lunches of hard-boiled eggs and cold, greasy squid, and played whist for hours at a time.
-On the overnight ferry to Crete we ran into a pack of posh girls from a Swiss finishing school.
+We drank the occasional bottle of retsina or ouzo, ate packed lunches of hard-boiled eggs and cold, greasy squid, and played whist for hours at a sitting.
+On the overnight ferry to Crete we ran into a pack of posh girls from the Institut Bleu-Leman Swiss finishing school.
 They were from South Africa, Venezuela – all over the place.

 Not the sort of people we usually hung around with: privileged, confident, multilingual

 We caught up with them again in Phaestos and Iraklion and exchanged postcards for a year or two.

 Somewhere along the line our group was joined a young female journalist who sported a fetching canary-yellow trouser suit.
 Later we discovered she’d been writing for a national newspaper about our antics, with a few discreet changes here and there.
 Despite the occasional episode of laddish behaviour, such as when we went AWOL in Athens one night, we all returned safe and sound to our dear parents.
 I remember that we bought Eddie a ballpoint pen as a thank-you gift and I presented it to him on the train to Liverpool.
 RIP Eddie O’Hara.